lmller/lmller.github.io/_posts/2020-04-17-cc-contacttracing.md

 ---
 layout: post
-title: Google's and Apple's Contact Tracing (codecentric Blog)"
+title: Google's and Apple's Contact Tracing (codecentric Blog)
 date: 2020-04-17 15:00:00
 description: Technology-based contact tracing is currently heavily discussed by experts in various fields.
 In the light of the ongoing coronavirus pandemic, Google and Apple announced that they will be joining forces to develop their own solution. (from blog.codecentric.de)
 comments: false